wiktorpiela/data_analysis/election_2020_supplement.md

 # Turnout and election results in poviats

-As we know very well Overall voter turnout was 68.18 percent and was one of the highest h in the history of Poland after 1989.
+As we know very well overall voter turnout was 68.18 percent and was one of the highest in the history of Poland after 1989.
 In this election were cast in total 20636635 valid votes.
 Basically, the turnout is neutral measure, indicating how much election is important for citizens and that they want to change or keep country politics, however in mass